 The mind is restless, reasonless, ruthless, relentless

-The Bhagavad-gita (06.34) explains why controlling the mind is extremely difficult using four describers, which can be phrased as four R’s:
+The Bhagavad-gita (06.34) explains using four describers, which can be summarized as four R’s:

 Reasonless (pramathi): The mind is like a madman who doesn’t listen to reason.
 Whereas a child is relatively harmless, a madman can be hugely dangerous.
-Once the mind gets infatuated with something, it goes after it like crazy, impelling us to act senselessly.
+Once the mind gets infatuated with something, it goes after that thing like crazy, impelling us to act senselessly.

-Relentless (drdham): The mind is like a leech.
-Once a leech finds a prey and starts sucking blood, it just doesn’t let go – if it is pulled, it pulls out the prey’s skin.
-Similarly, once the mind catches hold of something as its pet infatuation, it relentlessly holds fast – no matter how much we try to stop thinking of that thing, the mind sticks to it till we lose heart and do the mind’s bidding.
+Relentless (drudham): The mind is like a leech.
+Once a leech finds a prey and starts sucking blood, it just doesn’t let go; if it is pulled, it pulls out the prey’s skin.
+Similarly, once the mind catches hold of something as its pet infatuation, it relentlessly holds fast.
+No matter how much we try to stop thinking of that thing, the mind sticks to it till we lose heart and do the mind’s bidding.

 When we unsentimentally understand how formidable an enemy the mind is, we become much more internally vigilant.
-Guided by Gita wisdom, we become diligent in allying with our greatest well-wisher, Krishna, who is far stronger than the mind and can rein it in for us.
+Guided by Gita wisdom, we become diligent in allying with our greatest well-wisher, Krishna, who is far stronger than the mind and can empower us to rein it in.